node-inspector/v8-profiler/readme.md

 ## API
 `takeSnapshot([name])` - returns new HEAP Snapshot instance. `name` is optional argument, by default snapshot name will be constructed from his uid.

-`increaseHeapLimit()` - Tells V8 the current isolate is used for debugging and requires a higher heap limit.
+`increaseHeapLimit()` - Node.js 8+: Tells V8 the current isolate is used for debugging and requires a higher heap limit.
 Useful when you want to take a heap snapshot just before an out of memory occurs.
+Throws exception for Node.js versions <8.

-`restoreHeapLimit()` - Restores the original heap limit after `increaseHeapLimit()` was called.
+`restoreHeapLimit()` - Node.js 8+: Restores the original heap limit after `increaseHeapLimit()` was called.
+Throws exception for Node.js versions <8.

 `deleteAllSnapshots()` - works as described in name.